Highlights of the Program

 Kronos Management

-- CO₂ pipeline configurations, aligning midstream design with gathering, transport, and delivery systems
+- Reviewing CO₂ pipeline configurations and aligning midstream design with gathering, transport, and delivery systems

-- Evaluating business models, shifting CO₂ from waste to a commodity through pricing signals and incentives
+- Evaluating business models that shift CO₂ from waste to a commodity through pricing signals and incentives

-- Addressing investment drivers, considering capital intensity, aggregation benefits, and long-term storage options
+- Examining investment drivers, including capital intensity, aggregation benefits, and long-term storage options

-- Scale-up challenges, including financing, permitting, and stakeholder alignment across sectors
+- Addressing scale-up challenges, including financing, permitting, and stakeholder alignment across sectors

 17:15 - 17:20